2008 Haltemprice and Howden by-election: Liberal Democrats

 Nick Clegg, the leader of the Liberal Democrats, announced that his party would not field a candidate in the by-election as the issue of civil liberties transcended party politics and the Liberal Democrats supported Davis's position on the issue, but he said that the party intended to contest the seat as normal at the next general election.
 The Liberal Democrats came second in the 2005 and 2010 general elections in this seat and fourth in the 2015 general election.

 Labour Party

 The Labour Party also declared that it would not contest the by-election.
 In the immediate aftermath of Davis's decision, Prime Minister Gordon Brown called the by-election a "farce", and Davis's opposite number, Home Secretary Jacqui Smith said the Conservative Party was in "disarray".
 In a statement on the Labour Party's website, NEC Chair, Dianne Hayter, said: "This is a phoney by-election that is completely unnecessary and the Labour Party will not be taking part in what is a political stunt".

 UK Independence Party

-The United Kingdom Independence Party (UKIP) did not contest the election.
+The UK Independence Party (UKIP) did not contest the election.
 However, one UKIP MEP announced that he would campaign for David Davis if he also addressed issues related to the European Union during his campaign.